zackazicko/brandeis-strangers/VERCEL_DEPLOYMENT.md

 3. Click the three dots menu (...)
 4. Select "Redeploy" to apply the new environment variables

+## Security Best Practices

+### Never Hardcode Secrets

+- **NEVER** hardcode actual API keys, passwords, or other secrets in your source code
+- Always use environment variables for sensitive information
+- If you need fallback values for development, use placeholder strings like `"placeholder_key_for_development"`

+### Managing Secrets in Git

+- Use `.gitignore` to exclude files containing secrets (like `.env.local`)
+- If you accidentally commit a secret, consider it compromised and rotate it immediately
+- Consider using git pre-commit hooks to prevent secrets from being committed

+### SendGrid API Key Security

+- The SendGrid API key has special protections in place:
+  - It should only be accessed via environment variables
+  - A placeholder is used during development (non-production) environments
+  - Verification emails will be logged to console in development mode

 ## Verifying Environment Variables

 After redeployment, check that your environment variables are working: